compassion-technology/jvm-commons/README.md

 * [JCommander](https://github.com/cbeust/jcommander)
 * [Jackson](https://github.com/FasterXML/jackson) with [YAML support](https://github.com/FasterXML/jackson-dataformats-text/tree/master/yaml)

-Some of the utilties in this project include:
+Some of the utilities in this project include:
-- `@Documentation`: Annotation to faciliate code generation and documentation of system components that can be reflected at runtime
+- `@Documentation`: Annotation to facilitate code generation and documentation of system components that can be reflected at runtime
 - `PropertiesKey` and `PreferencesKey`: Support enum-based simple key/value config via a file, the registry, system properties or environment variables
 - `NumberExtractor` and `DateExtractor`: General-purpose/robust number and date parser/extractor that uses all localized formats available to the JVM to extract values from text.
 - `LambdaUtils`: Utilities for using Java 8 lambdas